Ebiladou/test-md/apitest.md

 ## Introduction
 Testing applications built on fastapi is undoubtedly easy.
 FastAPI provides mechanisms to ensure that tests can be adequetely written and run in for the application.
 Testing in FastAPI is made possible by Starlette amongst others, which provides an ASGI test client that allows for simulating requests to the FastAPI application.
 This test client is used by FastAPI's TestClient to send requests and test the API endpoints.

 ## Testing in FastAPI

 ### Install Test Dependencies

 For testing, we primarily need two dependencies.
 - HTTPX: The HTTPX sends HTTP requests to the API endpoints, allowing for verification of responses and manipulates the API behaviour.
 It sends requests, receives responses, and enables the assertions of the status code, response data, and other details.
-HTTPX is often used through the TestClient provided by Starlette.
+HTTPX is often used through the TestClient or AsyncClient (for asyncronous applications) provided by Starlette.

 - Pytest: Pytest is a python testing framework for writing and running tests.
 With Pytest, you can verify the code behavior and catch any errors or bugs.